Baked tofu, a simple way to make tofu taste amazing, with just 5 easy to get ingredients. It’s crispy on the outside, but soft on the inside.

 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

 - 12 ounces firm tofu (340 g), cubed

 - 1/2 tsp garlic powder (optional)

 - Preheat the oven to 400ºF or 200ºC.

-- Add the tofu cubes, tamari or soy sauce, oil and garlic powder to a large bowl, mix until well combined and let rest for at least 5 minutes.
+- Add the tofu cubes, tamari or soy sauce, oil and garlic powder to a large bowl, mix until well combined, and let it rest for at least 5 minutes.

-- Drain the tofu and transfer 1/3 of the tofu cubes to a freezer bag with 1 or 2 tbsp of cornstarch and toss to coat.
-Repeat this step with the rest of the tofu and cornstarch.
+- Drain the tofu and transfer 1/3 of the tofu cubes into a freezer bag with 1 or 2 tbsp of cornstarch and toss to coat.
+Repeat this step with the remaining tofu and cornstarch.
 Add more cornstarch if needed.

-- Place the tofu cubes onto a lined baking sheet and bake for 15 minutes, then remove the baking sheet from the oven, and flip each of the tofu cubes, that way they can cook evenly on the other side.
+- Place the tofu cubes onto a lined baking sheet and bake for 15 minutes.
+Then remove the baking sheet from the oven and flip each of the tofu cubes so they can cook evenly on the other side.
 Bake for 15 minutes or until golden brown.

-- I prefer to add 6 tbsp of cornstarch because I like my tofu cubes super crispy, but feel free to use only 3 tbsp or even less.
+- I prefer to add 6 tbsp of cornstarch because I like my tofu cubes super crispy, but you can use only 3 tbsp or even less quantity.

 - Serving Size: 1/4 of the recipe